 - There are three main sections of an antique tall case clock, one, the waist and base, second, the removable bonnet, and third, the movement and dial assembly plus the weights.

 - The bonnet slides forward for easy removal.
 Prior to removing the bonnet check to see if the top finials are attached.
 Most tall case clocks have brass balls or wood finials.
 Over time they can become loose.
 If loose, remove them.

 Disassembly is really quite simple if you carefully follow a step-by-step process and work slowly and methodically

 - Check to see if the weights are on the clock.
 If not, removing the bonnet may cause the dial and movement to tip forward since the movement often sits unattached to the seat board rails.
 The movement and dial can be removed without the weights attached but you will need a second person to hold and stabilize the movement and dial while you slide the bonnet partway forward.

-- Remove the time side weight by unhooking it and put it in a safe place.
+- Remove the time side weight by unhooking it and putting it in a safe place.

-- Remove the strike side weight by unhooking it and put it in a safe place.
-Before you do so ensure that the dial and movement is stable on the seat-board rails.
+- Remove the strike side weight by unhooking it and putting it in a safe place.
+Before you do so ensure that the dial and movement are stable on the seat-board rails.

 - If the case is tethered to the wall behind it for stability, unhook or unscrew the tether (some are tethered though many are not).